A. TYPE OF CONTRIBUTION

-Al Gizzai: Public Health Nutrition promotes the sound development of public health nutrition by the publication of original research papers.
+Al-Sihah: The Public Health Science Journal promotes the sound development of public health by the publication of original research papers.

 B.1.
 General Rules

-- The manuscript should be original work, unfabricated, unfalsified, unplagiarized, and it has not been previously published nor is being simultaneously submitted elsewhere.
+- The manuscript should be original work, unfabricated, unfalsified, unplagiarized, and must have not been previously published nor being simultaneously submitted elsewhere.

 - The manuscript should be written by two or more authors.
-Manuscripts written by a single author will not be processed.
+Manuscript written by a single author will not be processed.

-- The manuscripts should be typed on one side of the paper and in 1 column format with 1.5 spacing throughout
+- The manuscript should be typed on one side of the manuscript and in 1-column format with 1.5 spacing.

-- The paper size is A4 and a 2.0 cm margin of the page is desirable.
-Use the font “Arial” 12 pt.
+- The manuscript size is A4 and a 2.0 cm margin of the page is desirable.
+Use the font “Times New Roman” 12 pt.

 - The manuscript should not occupy more than 10 pages in length of the journal sheet (3000-5000 words of the manuscript).